-The lymph system is a network of organs, lymph nodes, lymph ducts, and lymph vessels (or channels) that produce and move a fluid called lymph from tissues to the bloodstream.
-For more information on this part of the body, see lymph system.
+The lymph system (lymphatics) is a network of lymph nodes, lymph ducts, lymph vessels, and organs that produce and move a fluid called lymph from tissues to the bloodstream.

-Lymphadenitis occurs when the glands become enlarged by inflammation, usually in response to bacteria, viruses, or fungi.
-The swollen glands are usually found near the site of an underlying infection, tumor, or inflammation.
+Lymphadenitis occurs when the glands become enlarged by swelling (inflammation), often in response to bacteria, viruses, or fungi.
+The swollen glands are usually found near the site of an infection, tumor, or inflammation.

 Lymph nodes may feel rubbery if an abscess (pocket of pus) has formed or they have become inflamed.

-The health care provider will perform a physical exam, which includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.
+The health care provider will perform a physical exam.
+This includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.

 Lymphadenitis may spread within hours.
-Treatment should begin promptly.
+Treatment should begin right away.

 Treatment may include:

-Surgery may be needed to drain any abscess.
+Surgery may be needed to drain an abscess.

-Prompt treatment with antibiotics usually results in complete recovery, though it may take weeks, or even months, for swelling to disappear.
-The amount of time until recovery occurs will vary depending on the underlying cause.
+Prompt treatment with antibiotics usually leads to a complete recovery.
+It may take weeks, or even months, for swelling to disappear.

 Good general health and hygiene are helpful in the prevention of any infection.